How to Be an Independent Contractor

 If your role is headed for a long-term arrangement, look into whether it may be a good time to convert to employment.

-The IRS has devoted a page on its website to help workers and businesses understand worker classification.
+Most tax authorities have a page on their website devoted to misclassification information.
+The US tax authority has created this page to help workers and businesses understand worker classification.

 - Behavioral control